LRharlekin/total-ts-errors/readme.md

 Alias: `npm run e`

-Open a prompt for choosing which exercise you'd like to run.
+Opens a prompt for choosing which exercise you'd like to run.